Home

 Both documents are important to your business for different reasons, and they cover different aspects of company finances.

-A balance sheet takes into account more factors than a P&L statement.
-While a profit and loss statement shows income and expenses, a balance sheet offers information about a company’s assets, liabilities, and stockholder equity.
+While a profit and loss statement shows income and expenses over a certain period, a balance sheet offers information about a company’s assets, liabilities, and stockholder equity at a specific point in time.

-A balance sheet can also offer greater insight into the liquidity of a company’s finances, while a P&L is more focused on overall financial results.
+A balance sheet offers greater insight into the liquidity of a company’s finances, while a P&L is more focused on overall financial results.

 Why P&L statements matter